Joseph K. Mansfield: Civil War

 He was taken to a field hospital at the George Line farm in Sharpsburg, where he died the next morning.
-He was interred in Mortimer Cemetery and re-interred in Indian Hill Cemetery, Middletown, Connecticut on May 30, 1867.
+He was interred in Mortimer Cemetery and re-interred in Indian Hill Cemetery, Middletown, Connecticut, on May 30, 1867.
 He received a posthumous promotion to major general, backdated from July 18, 1862, for his gallantry at Antietam.
-Alpheus Williams became acting commander of the XII Corps after Mansfield fell.
+Alpheus Williams became acting commander of the XII Corps after Mansfield's death.

 Fort Mansfield, a coastal artillery installation in Westerly, Rhode Island, was named in his honor.
-Mansfield Avenue in the Antietam National Battlefield was also named for him.
-The Middletown Mansfields baseball team was named for him as well.
+Mansfield Avenue in the Antietam National Battlefield was also named for him, as was the Middletown Mansfields baseball team.

 His nephew, Lt.
 Howard Mather Burnham of the 5th U.S. Light Artillery, Battery H, was killed in action in 1863 at the Battle of Chickamauga.